Linear Algebra

 This is the familiar case where the number of unknowns equals the number of equations.

-In view of the observations immediately above, if the columns of $ A $ are linearly independent, then their span, and hence the range of $ f(x) = Ax $, is all of $ \mathbb R ^n $.
+In view of the observations immediately above, if the columns of A are linearly independent, then their span, and hence the range of f(x)=Ax, is all of Rn.

 Moreover, the solution is unique.